COMP2150-25s1/lab-01-yorrixMori/README.md

 <b>Make sure you've connected your account to your Student ID before the Level Design assignment is due!
 Failure to do so may result in your assignment not being marked!</b>

 ### Cloning your repo
 Clone this repo onto your work station.
 Officially, we support GitHub Desktop in this unit, but you can use any GitHub client you'd like.

 To clone a repository, open up the GitHub Desktop app.
 Then, select File > Clone Repository.
 You should be able to find your repo under the "GitHub.com" tab.
 If not, you can copy and paste the URL to the repo instead.
 For more detailed instructions, ask your instructor or refer back to your COMP1150 notes.
 Remember to note where you are saving your repo!

 ![Image of the clone button](images/cloning.png)

-## Opening the project (5 min)
+## Opening the project (10 min)
 The repo contains a Unity project.
 Open this project up using Unity.
-For this unit, we will be using Unity 2022.3.37f1, which should already be installed on the lab machines (call over your instructor if you are struggling to find it).
+See iLearn for the version of Unity we will be using in this unit.
+It is already installed on the lab machines, but you may need to locate it.
+To do so, click Installs > Locate in Unity hub, and navigate to the appropriate version.
+Call over your instructor if you are struggling to find it.

+<b>You do not need to install anything on the lab computers.
+All the computers will have this version of Unity.</b>

 If you are working on your own device, you can find this version in the [Unity Archive](https://unity.com/releases/editor/archive).